jakub-g/blog-wip-public/webperf-getting-started/Getting started with web performance.md

 You can enable throttling via devtools in your favorite browser ([Chrome example](https://developers.google.com/web/tools/chrome-devtools/network-performance/reference#throttling)), on an operating system level (perhaps [with a proxy like Fiddler](https://stackoverflow.com/questions/16276669/simulate-network-speeds-using-fiddler)), or when running tests with WebPageTest ("Advanced Settings" panel).
 Network throttling is also useful in benchmarks to have comparable numbers over time.

-If you want to go even further, you can try a variation of [2G Tuesdays](https://code.fb.com/networking-traffic/building-for-emerging-markets-the-story-behind-2g-tuesdays/).
+If you want to go even further, you can try a variation of [2G Tuesdays](https://code.fb.com/networking-traffic/building-for-emerging-markets-the-story-behind-2g-tuesdays/), or set up a test WiFi in your office that simulates slow 3G mobile connection.

 # Distinguish latency, bandwidth and CPU